 The renovations include an updated and more accessible sports medicine center, enhanced classroom and meeting spaces and an updated facilities infrastructure, including improved HVAC and lighting systems.

-Topics: Architectural Firms, Associations / Organizations, Automation and Controls, Building Owners and Managers, Certifications, Construction Firms, Educational Buildings - Colleges and Universities, Energy Saving Products, Great Commercial Buildings, Healthy & Comfortable Buildings, HVAC - Heating & Cooling & Ventilation, Indoor Air Quality (IAQ), Plumbing, Sustainable Communities, Technology, USGBC, Water Saving Strategies and Devices
+Topics: Architectural Firms, Associations / Organizations, Automation and Controls, Building Owners and Managers, Certifications, Construction Firms, Educational Buildings - Colleges and Universities, Energy Saving Products, Great Commercial Buildings, Healthy & Comfortable Buildings, HVAC - Heating, Cooling, and Ventilation, Indoor Air Quality (IAQ), Plumbing, Sustainable Communities, Technology, USGBC, Water Saving Strategies and Devices

 Companies: U.S. Green Building Council